-- Positive amounts indicate an increase, regardless of the account type.
-For example, when you add a new loan the initial receipt is positive (it increases the liability) but the repayments are negative (you now owe less).
+When using a tool like Calxa, budget for the movement or change in the account, not the expected ending balance.
+Positive amounts indicate an increase, regardless of the account type.
+For example, when you add a new loan the initial receipt is positive as it increases the liability.
+Of course, this means the repayments are negative because you now owe less.

-The easy bits of Balance Sheet Budgets
+The Easy Bits of Balance Sheet Budgets

 Buying a new car or some equipment for the business?
 Simply add a positive movement to the relevant account in the month you’re buying it.
 Just remember that all budgets exclude GST or VAT.

 Other Bank Accounts

 If you are using a cash management or investment account for surplus funds (or to stash some away for your tax bills), use a positive amount when you add something to that account, a negative amount when you move it back to your main account.

 A good way to work out how much you might need to put in or out of the cash management account is to run a cashflow forecast without making any changes.
 See where you have surplus funds and where you will be short.
 Then edit the budget for your cash management account accordingly.